MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 15.  <a name="synctenant"></a>Run the schema synchronization with validation to complete the database conversion.

-        For more information, see [How to: Synchronize the Tenant Database with the Application Database](How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md).
+        For more information, see [Synchronizing the Tenant Database and Application Database](../adminsitration/synchronize-tenant-database-and application-database.md).

 16. If you converted a [!INCLUDE[navcorfu_md](../developer/includes/navcorfu_md.md)], you will have to modify C/AL code to ensure that the **My Settings** page works properly in the [!INCLUDE[nav_web_md](../developer/includes/nav_web_md.md)].